SSWConsulting/SSW.Rules.Content/rules/defining-pbis/rule.md

 If the PBI is missing any of these thing, make sure they are defined.
 Don't be afraid to push back, all developers should understand exactly what is expected.

+[The Definition of Ready](https://www.ssw.com.au/rules/have-a-definition-of-ready) helps to enforce this, by formally documenting the requirements for acceptance from the team.
+So, make sure to refer to this document if there is any confusion about a PBI definition.

 Here are a few key checkpoints where these issues should be flagged:

 * Backlog Refinement